About Kabuki: Japanese Theatre Prints

 In the 19th century, both men and women clamoured to acquire pictures of their favourite actor in the latest play.
 Such prints often sold in the thousands, creating an almost endless demand for new compositions from artists.
 The obsession with Kabuki actors led artists to take backstage scenes or life offstage as subject matter and so, in a loose parallel with modern candid publicity pictures in celebrity magazines, some prints portray actors out for a walk, dressed as ordinary people, or attending festivals.
 There are also representations of their cultural activities, participating in salons for poetry composition and calligraphy.

-The time span of the exhibition (1830s–1870s) also encompasses a period of significant unrest culminating in the collapse of the feudal system in 1868, followed by a period of modernisation and social reform.
+The time span of the exhibition (1830s–1870s) also encompassed a period of significant unrest culminating in the collapse of the feudal system in 1868, followed by a period of modernisation and social reform.
 The later prints reflect these changes, in the style and themes and also in the introduction of new technology and dyes which expanded the possibilities for artists and publishers.